 Rappahannock Vista Beach Cottage in Deltaville features HUGE Rappahannock River views and sparkling sand beach.
-The home has new board and batten siding, new roof, new HVAC and newer pier with boat lift.
+The home has new board and batten siding, new roof, and newer pier with boat lift.
 Located in a “NO flood” zone!.
 This darling 2 level home offers 3 bedrooms, 2 full baths, an open great room with wide open views and additional seating or TV room.
 Other improvements include upgraded 200 amp electrical system, brand new carpeting, fresh paint, new ceiling fans, outside showers at the house level and also at the beach.
 There is an adorable “Crab Shack” complete with plumbing and a shed for all the water toys and garden equipment.

 .30 acre lot